CamelShikai/CamelShikai.github.io/_authors/yan.md

 name: yan wang
 position: SDE
 ---
-Yan is a software engineer based in San Francisco.
+Yan is a senior software engineer based in San Francisco.